tzanetl/advent-of-code-2022/README.md

 -------------------
 [Advent of Code 2022](https://adventofcode.com/2022) written in rust.

-Both parts for each day are included in the same project and are ran simultaniously.
+Both parts for each day are included in the same project.

 # Change Log